 Theos ≠ Kyrios

 “We also study the human mind and consciousness in the context of death, to understand whether consciousness becomes annihilated or whether it continues after you’ve died for some period of time— and how that relates to what’s happening inside the brain in real time.” – Dr. Sam Parnia, Director of Critical Care and Resuscitation Research at New York University Langone Medical Center

-Abstractly, one is led to speculate over the frequently and strangely forgotten mind of the now deceased.
+One is led to speculate over the almost strangely forgotten mind of the now deceased.
 Where is it that the mind finds itself after an encounter with Death?
-Does it simply return to/ reside in the medium of the “higher mind”– what one could speculatively define as the precedent waveform of differentiated potential?
-Further, could technical reason view the transducing substance of the mind as simply a receiving/transmitting device; therefore, upon death, experience nothing more than that of a computer’s crashing hard drive?
-Does consciousness (i.e. innate awareness, intelligence, will, emotion, memory) simply resonate back out into the void of annihilation?
+Does the mind reassume its position within the medium of the “higher mind”– what one could speculatively define as the precedent waveform of diverging potential?
+Could technical reason view the transducing substance of the mind as simply just that, a device; therefore, upon death, experiencing nothing more than that of a computer’s crashing hard drive?
+Does one’s essence (i.e. innate awareness, intelligence, will, emotion, memory) become void upon Death?